lsickert/ik-nlp2022-group11/README.md

 model = AutoModelForSeq2SeqLM.from_pretrained('facebook/bart-base')
 ```

+**Note: we strongly advice to use the scripts in the [model_training](model_training) directory for training on your own dataset as these files evaluate automatically as well.**

 ## GitHub Structure

 We have divided our GitHub repository into three main directories, which are listed below.

 ````
 .
 ├── data_analysis                           # scripts used for data analysis
-│   ├── pickles                             # pickle files used for data analysis
-        ├── ...
 │   ├── Files used for Data analysis
 ├── model_training
 │   ├── explain_from_classification         # Model training scripts for the Explain from Classification task
 │   ├── predict_and_explain                 # Model training scripts for the Predict and Explain task
 │   └── predict_using_explanations          # Model training scripts for the Predict using Explanations task
+├── model_evaluation                        # Directiory that contains model evaluation notebooks and files │   └── pickles                             # Pickles that hold the data to evaluate │   └── Evaluation notebooks.ipynb
-├── peregrine_scripts                       # Peregrine job script
+├── peregrine_job.sh                        # Peregrine job script
 ├── .gitignore
 ├── .pylintrc
 ├── LICENSE